zephyrproject-rtos/zephyr/doc/guides/arch/arm_cortex_m.rst

 ISRs will be handled by the corresponding fault handler and will not escalate to a HardFault, *similar to processor faults occurring in thread mode*.

-SVC exception is normally configured with the highest conigurable priority level (an exception to this rule will be described below).
+SVC exception is normally configured with the highest configurable priority level (an exception to this rule will be described below).
 SVCs are used by the Zephyr kernel to dispatch system calls, trigger runtime system errors (e.g. Kernel oops or panic), or implement IRQ offloading.